-Lisbon Airport is located very close to the city centre.
+Lisbon Airport, also known as the Humberto Delgado Airport, is located very close to the city centre.
 So it is quick, easy and cheap to get to and from the airport.

 There is one airport bus (Aerobus) with two lines that operates from 7:30 - 23:00.
 Aerobus line 1 connects the airport and Cais do Sodré, departing every 20-25 minutes.
 Aerobus line 2 links the airport with the financial centre, Av.
 José Malhoa, also departing every 20-25 minutes.

 Public transportation such as metro and public buses are also available.
 The underground train takes about 20 minutes.

 A taxi to the city centre takes between twenty minutes and half an hour.
 The traffic is also somewhat higher during nights and weekends.